 Given the above information, here are the steps that I will take with my acne patients:

-2. Once we have the hormone testing, I can develop a natural treatment plan tailored to you.
-Your plan will include dietary changes, lifestyle adjustments, stress management, vitamins, minerals, and herbs to correct what is out of balance.
+- Once we have the hormone testing, I can develop a natural treatment plan tailored to you.
+Your plan will include dietary changes, lifestyle adjustments, stress management, vitamins, minerals, and herbs to address imbalances.
 This process can take 3-12 months, depending on the extent of the imbalance.
 Continued healthy habits will maintain healthy, clear skin for the rest of your life without pharmaceuticals.

-3. The primary focus is to correct the hormone imbalance since that is the root cause of your acne.
-However, you can also investigate contributing factors like food sensitivities and gut dysbiosis through testing.
-Food sensitivity testing is looking in your blood for antibodies against food.
+- The primary focus is correcting the hormone imbalance, as it is the root cause of your acne.
+However, you can also investigate contributing factors, such as food sensitivities and gut dysbiosis, through testing.
+Food sensitivity testing looks for antibodies against food in your blood.
 This is a sign that your immune system is attacking the food.
-Stool testing determines whether imbalances in your gut bacteria are wreaking havoc with your skin.
+Stool testing can determine whether imbalances in your gut bacteria are wreaking havoc on your skin.
 Conventional stool testing is very cursory.
-It mainly looks for gut bacteria infections that may be life-threatening, such as Salmonella and Shigella.
-My functional medicine labs will also check stool samples for these and bacteria or yeast overgrowth that may provoke inflammation in your skin.
+It mainly looks for infections of the gut bacteria that may be life-threatening, such as Salmonella and Shigella.
+My functional medicine labs will also check stool samples for these, as well as for bacterial or yeast overgrowth that may provoke inflammation in your skin.

 Get Help

 You don’t have to try to figure all this out alone.
-I’ve helped people with acne for more than 25 years.
-My system works to not only improve your skin but improve your overall hormonal balance as well.
+I’ve helped people with acne for more than 26 years.
+My system works not only to improve your skin but also to improve your overall hormonal balance.
 The rewards for putting in the work mean better mental health, enhanced fertility, clearer skin, more beautiful hair and nails, and better long-term health.